-The small raider I is in fact the original configuration of the model which was later modified (most noticeably with a bridge module in the place of the former cockpit) to act as Chakotay's raider II in "Caretaker".
+The small raider I is the original configuration of the model, which was later modified (most noticeably with a bridge module in the place of the former cockpit) to act as Chakotay's raider II in "Caretaker".
 The modifications on the outside are not really extensive though, insinuating that the two variations could and perhaps should be the same size.

-We can see the raider type I only in TNG: "Preemptive Strike" where it appears to be just as tiny as the fighter type which appears in the same scene, attacking the Cardassian Galor class.
-The comparison with the Galaxy class (when Ro Laren and Riker clandestinely penetrate the aft shields to steal supplies) would allow a length of roughly 40m, however.
-The cockpit is relatively spacious and seems to be a redress of a set that has been used for various alien shuttles in TNG.
+We can see the raider type I exclusively in TNG: "Preemptive Strike".
+Here it appears to be just as small as the fighter type, which appears in the same scene, attacking the Cardassian Galor class.
+The comparison with the Galaxy class later in the episode (when Ro Laren and Riker clandestinely penetrate the aft shields to steal supplies) would allow a length of roughly 40m, however.
+The cockpit is relatively spacious and is a redress of a set that has been used for various alien shuttles in TNG and DS9.

 Overall, the sizes of the two ships as they appear on screen are so close that in my personal ruling they are the same basic design and naturally the same size.
 This would not preclude that the small raider could have a different class name.
 But with the modifications that would allow to distinguish two classes apparently done by the Maquis themselves, there probably wouldn't be a commonly known class name like "Peregrine" for one of the variants.

-The size of the Federation fighter varies, but is half-way consistent at 25m or less.
+The size of the Federation fighter varies, but is half-way consistent at 25m or somehwhat less.
 If we discount the wings and engines, the usable internal volume of the fighter can't be much more than inside a smallish shuttle.
-Indeed, the fighter cockpit from DS9: "The Maquis, Part II" looks like that of a shuttlepod.
+Indeed, the fighter cockpit from DS9: "The Maquis II" looks like that of a shuttlepod.

 Sisko: "I'm picking up another ship moving toward them."